the-vegetarian-vampire/Data-Structures/README.md

 - head // tail // node = value and next // similar to a set of unordered maps

 Singly Linked List
+- Solve with two pointers `fast` and `slow` each iterating over the list
+- Floyd's cycle-finding algorithm (also known as the "tortoise and the hare" algorithm)

 Doubly Linked List